Codeversant/meter-sync-api-example/README.md

      */
     public static final String TimeOffIntentAction = "com.codeversant.MeterSync.MeterTimeOff";

-The meter is on, but the time has been turned off.
+MeterSync broadcasts <b>com.codeversant.MeterSync.MeterTimeOff</b> when the meter is on, but the time has been turned off.

 <h4>Meter Time On</h4>